-There are currently four different names for the original native people of Los Angeles: Gabrieleño, Kizh, Tongva, and Gabrielino.
-The name probably most often encountered (although arguably not the most historic) is Tongva.
+There are currently four different names used for the original native people of Los Angeles: Gabrieleño, Gabrielino, Tongva, and Kizh.
+The name probably most often encountered (although, arguably, the least historic) is Tongva.

-During the 1990s, some native descendants, wanting to move away from the colonial-oriented labels Gabrieleño or Gabrielino, adopted Merriam’s Tongva (Gabrielino-Tongva and Gabrieleno Tongva).
-Other native descendants adopted Kizh (Kizh Nation), citing its historic use and origin in the original native language.
-Nevertheless, there is no known pan-tribal name for L.A.'s original people that predated the arrival of Europeans and is from the original language and has been used since.
+During the early 1990s, some native descendants, wanting to move away from the colonial-oriented labels Gabrieleño and Gabrielino, adopted Tongva (Gabrielino-Tongva and Gabrieleno Tongva).
+Other native descendants adopted Kizh (Kizh Nation), citing its historic use and origin in the native language.
+Nevertheless, there remains no known pan-tribal name for L.A.'s original people predating the arrival of Europeans.

 Also see: Original People of Los Angeles County.